Sttark/blind_control/README.md

 - If buttons are not responding correctly, verify the GPIO wiring and pin assignments
 - To reset the GPIO pins, access the `/cleanup` endpoint in your browser
 - If the hub interface is not accessible, check its service status with `sudo systemctl status blind_control_hub`
+- If schedule changes don't appear on a controller, check that the controller is connected to the hub and restart the controller service

 ## Author